WPGC Weekly

 History of the WPGC 'Super Hit Surveys'

-As early as 1957 and continuing through the May 11th, 1974, each week the (Washington) Evening Star printed Top Ten song lists from various radio stations in the Metropolitan DC area, entitled "Area Disc Jockeys Pick Top Ten Records".
-For the most part, these lists included ten songs, plus a "consensus of ratings".
+As early as 1957 and continuing through May 11th, 1974, each week the (Washington) Evening Star printed Top Ten song lists from various radio stations in the Metropolitan DC area, entitled "Area Disc Jockeys Pick Top Ten Records".
+These lists included ten songs, plus a "consensus of ratings".
 One Pick Hit was also listed each week.
-WPGC was included as far back as October 5th, 1958.
+WPGC was included as far back as 10/05/58.

 A very special Good Guy salute to Jack Maier who tirelessly researched all the WPGC weekly playlist surveys that were published in the (Washington) Evening Star at the Arlington County library, an enormous collection that exceeds over 800 weekly lists!